Funekyo/Ujiki/README.md

 Work-in-progress by **[Funekyo](link)**.

-**The project exists as an experimental performance art.** No planned expansion beyond the scope of the texts *for now*.
+**The project exists as an experimental performance art.** Time will there where it'll lead us.

 **Feedback & company are most welcome.** Feel free to reach out to discuss AI, ethics, Dōgen, Dhamma poetry & wenwan walnuts.